Utk984/TrussAnalyser/README.md

 ## Report

-The full details of the theory, code implementation, and examples are documented in the Report.pdf file
+The full details of the theory, code implementation, and examples are documented in the [Report](Report.pdf) file

 The report covers: